 Colorism is favoring lighter skin tones over darker skin tones usually within people of the same ethnic group.
 Sulwe is teased in school for having a dark skin complexion.
 The source of this type of bullying is likely a result of a European standard of beauty.

 Children are often picked on and/or ostracized for being an "other".
 If you are different from the majority because of a unique name, religion, or physical challenge, you might be looked down upon or excluded.
 As children, these scars cause severe emotional trauma.
 Families are often helpless and without tools to solve the problems.

 Adults can also be subjected to relational aggression.
 There is no age limit.
 Bullying exist on the job, nursing homes and social communities.
 As in childhood, the pain can trigger adult feelings of depression, isolation and low self-worth.
 The pain to the psyche is tremendous.

 We Don’t Solve Our Problems, We Out Grow Them

 Per Carl Jung, we outgrow our problems.
 We expand our consciousness through knowledge and wisdom.
 Fortunately, our community may offer support groups, classes and counseling to help us maneuver through the deep valleys we embark on our journey to wholeness.
 Not all problems change, so we change the way we look at them.

 Lupita Nyong’o’s Sulwe

-In Sulwe, Lupita shares her childhood experiences of being teased and taunted for having a dark skin complexion.
+In Sulwe, Lupita shares her childhood experiences of not feeling as beautiful as others due to having a dark skin complexion.
+Eventually, she learned how to feel beautiful in her own skin.
 The story is beautiful and poignant.
 While reading the story, I felt emotional for Sulwe because it resonated with my own childhood experiences.
 I highly recommend the book.